I know I'm working through my trip slowly... it somehow keeps it with me longer. I don't know when I'll ever get a trip like that again...

 Oh, and this is one I took for the kids.
 Blue grass.
 It really was quite BLUE.
 There was a recent Doctor Who episode, The Hungry Earth, which featured blue grass in Wales.
 I thought it was made up until I saw it for real.
 Maggie remembers sitting amongst the tufts of grass (it was really springy) as a child.

+We finally got around the coast and went down to Caerfai beach where the purple rocks that built part of the Cathedral come from.
+I didn't actually take any photos on the beach, but we enjoyed watching skippity dogs racing around after balls, and some brave people in the water.
 We could have just walked home from there, but we were having such a nice time that we decided to continue and walk around to Solva.
 That turned a smallish walk into about a 9 mile walk- up and down the cliff tops.
 By the time we arrived in Solva we were really hungry, but struggled to to find lunch (a familiar problem).
 Eventually though, we ate and then caught the bus home.

 This photo was taken as we were walking back through the village- see the cat in the middle of the square on the steps just sunning himself.
 (Note the purple rocks.)